Blotch3D/Blotch3D/README.md

 your app and add to it a reference to that Blotch3D project you created first.
 For some platforms you may need to do some online research to properly create projects.

-To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
-Other platforms may require different delivery methods.

 Development overview
 ====================